1. Create User with Sudo Privileges

 nano

-will open a blank file.
-Make sure you have your public key in your clipboard, which you copied from step 3.
+will open a blank file if it doesn’t exist already.
+Make sure you have your public key in your clipboard, which you copied from Step 3.

 Paste the public key into nano

-by clicking the right mouse button once anywhere in the nano program.
+by right-clicking anywhere in the nano program window.

 + X